There is another world in Mediation

 • in removing cultural and linguistic barriers;

-The Intercultural Mediator collaborates with public and private organizations and institutions in the process of adapting the services offered to immigrant users and operates in all situations of communication and/or understanding difficulties between people of different cultures, in order to dispel misunderstandings or potential conflicts due to a different system of cultural codes and values.
+The intercultural mediator collaborates with public and private organizations and institutions in the process of adapting the services offered to immigrant users and operates in all situations of communication and/or understanding difficulties between people of different cultures, in order to dispel misunderstandings or potential conflicts due to a different system of cultural codes and values.

 • The intercultural mediator and his fields of action